 It’s crazy what we’re watching every day.
 It’s absolutely crazy.
 He keeps repeating ridiculous throwaway lines that are not true at all.
 And sort of avoiding this issue of Russia as if we’re some kind of fools for asking the question.
 Really?
 Your opposition was hacked, and the Russians were responsible for it, and your people were on the phone with Russia the same day it’s happening and we’re fools asking questions?
 No, sir.
 We are not fools for asking those questions, and we demand to know the answer to this question.

-Next: Smith takes a different view on dealing with terrorism than many Trump supporters.
+Next: Smith takes a surprisingly different view on dealing with terrorism.